MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-ifttt-app/README.md

 <!-- TOC END -->
 ### Before We Start
 In the [last lesson](../hands-on-iot-little-bits-intro/README.md), you saw how versatile, modular, and cool Littlebits was to work with.
-It was easy to plug and play different modules together following simple `design patterns` to make cool, simple, apps.
+It was easy to plug and play different modules together following simple `design patterns` to make cool, simple apps.
 Now, imagine everything you saw before can be hooked up to the internet and **controlled using a smartphone or online app**.
 We are going to do _THAT_ now!

 ### Step 1: Create an Account / Login to Littlebits portal!
 To start we need to create an account: